 Most recently, Large Language Models (LLMs)\cite{brown2020language,touvron2023llama,zhang2022opt} have emerged as popular and innovative tools for human assistance, exhibiting robust generalization capabilities.
 Among LLMs, a model named ChatGPT~\cite{openai2023chatgpt} stands out as a remarkable example, providing great potential for supporting humans in a diverse range of tasks.
-In addition, the considerable achievements of LLMs have sparked extensive research in introducing additional visual input and developing powerful multi-modal large language models (MLLMs)~\cite{openai2023gpt4,radford2019language}.
+In addition, the considerable achievements of LLMs have sparked extensive research in introducing additional visual input and developing powerful visual-language models (VLMs)~\cite{openai2023gpt4,radford2019language}.
 Typically, studies such as MiniGPT-4~\cite{zhu2023minigpt}, LLaVA~\cite{liu2023visual}, and LLaMA-Adapter~\cite{zhang2023llama,gao2023llama} series have sparked a new wave of research on endowing LLMs with visual reasoning ability.
-The powerful capabilities of MLLMs have been demonstrated in various natural scenes.
+The powerful capabilities of VLMs have been demonstrated in various natural scenes.
 However, different from natural scene images, RS ones are gathered from an overhead view by satellites.
-Effectively adapting current MLLMs to the field of RS, and establishing a visual-language alignment paradigm for interpreting multi-source ship images presents significant challenges.
+Effectively adapting current VLMs to the field of RS, and establishing a visual-language alignment paradigm for interpreting multi-source ship images present significant challenges.